 What do bags under eyes mean?

-Shadows and the pigment of the skin beneath the eyes draws extra attention to the eye bags, causing them to stand out more.
-They usually look worse when you first wake up as fluid has had a lengthy amount of time to settle in.
+Shadows and the skin pigment beneath the eyes (dark circles) draw extra attention to the eye bags, causing them to stand out more.
+They usually look worse when you first wake up, as fluid has had a lengthy amount of time to settle in.

-In most cases, eye bags are a cosmetic issue and are harmless, however, in rare cases it can be a medical concern too.
+In most cases, eye bags are a cosmetic issue and are harmless, however, in rare cases it can be a medical concern requiring treatment.

 What are puffy eyes a sign of?